What are EU Missions?

 They will deliver impact by putting research and innovation into a new role, combined with new forms of governance and collaboration, as well as by engaging citizens.

 EU Missions are a novelty of the Horizon Europe research and innovation programme for the years 2021-2027.

 What this EU Mission deals with

-Adaptation to Climate Change: support at least 150 European regions and communities to become climate resilient by 2030.
+The main goal of the Mission Adaptation to Climate Change is to support at least 150 European regions and communities towards climate resilience by 2030.

 - mission-oriented policy for Horizon Europe

 - co-design session video on climate adaptation at Research and Innovation Days